The Certified Fraud Examiner (CFE) is a renowned credential granted by the Association of Certified Fraud Examiners (ACFE).

 With more than 85,000 members on its board, the ACFE is the largest anti-fraud provider in the world and provides top-class anti-fraud education and training.
 Through its exceptional curriculum and structure, the ACFE aims to minimize professional fraudulent practices globally while also encouraging public confidence in the objectivity and integrity within the business.

-What Does A CFE Do?
+What Does A Certified Fraud Examiner (CFE) Do?

 The CFE education includes imparting a firm grip over forensic methodology, law and rich knowledge of complex financial transactions.
 Fraud examiners are especially trained in understanding why and how a business fraud occurs alongside relevant solutions on how to rectify allegations of fraudulent activities.

-How To Become A CFE?
+How To Become A Certified Fraud Examiner (CFE)?

 In order to be a Certified Fraud Examiner, you must meet all of the following requirements: